-The daily routine – short and sweet
+The daily routine – short and painless

-Weekly cleaning – digging a little deeper
+Weekly cleaning – digging a bit deeper

-1. Clean the sieve thoroughly
+1. Clean the basket thoroughly

 2. Clean the brew head and gasket